-POLICY 14: ASSETS OF COMMUNITY VALUE AND COMMUNITY FACILITIES
+POLICY 12: ASSETS OF COMMUNITY VALUE AND COMMUNITY FACILITIES

-Proposals that will enhance the viability and/or the community value of community facilities and community assets, (whether registered as Assets of Community Value or not registered) will be supported.
+Proposals that will enhance the viability and/or the community value of the following community facilities which are identified on the Policies Map (or any other facilities registered as Assets of Community Value) will be supported:

-Community facilities identified for protection in Embleton village are:

-CF1: Vincent Edwards C of E Aided Primary School

-CF2: Doctor's Surgery

-CF3: Greys Inn Public House

-CF4: Blue Bell Public House

-CF5: Dunstanburgh Castle Hotel

-CF6: Dunstanburgh Castle Golf Course Club House

-CF7: Village Shop and Post Office

-CF8: Creighton Memorial Hall

-CF9: Church of Holy Trinity and the Parish Church Rooms

-CF10: Filling Station (including shop and garage)

-Community facilities identified for protection in Christon Bank are:

-CF11: Blink Bonny Public House

-CF12: Christon Bank Church and Hall

-CF13: Shop and Post Office
+CF1: Vincent Edwards C of E Aided Primary School CF2: Doctor's Surgery CF3: Greys Inn Public House CF4: Blue Bell Public House CF5: Dunstanburgh Castle Hotel CF6: Dunstanburgh Castle Golf Course Club House CF7: Embleton Village Shop and Post Office CF8: Creighton Memorial Hall CF9: Church of Holy Trinity and the Parish Church Rooms CF10: Filling Station (including shop and garage) CF11: Blink Bonny Public House CF12: Christon Bank Church and Hall CF13: Christon Bank Shop and Post Office

-The loss of a registered Asset of Community Value (ACV), valued community facilities identified in this Plan or the loss of the last public house, shop or community hall in Embleton village or Christon Bank will be resisted, and robust justification will be required to demonstrate there is no longer a need for that community facility or that the community facility is no longer economically viable.
+Proposals for redevelopment or change of use that would result in loss of premises of the above named community facilities (or any other premises of facilities registered as Assets of Community Value) will be resisted unless they will be replaced by an equivalent facility in no less convenient location for users, or robust justification demonstrates there is no longer a need for the facility or the facility is no longer viable.

-The provision of new community facilities, including recreational facilities will be supported within the defined settlement boundaries for Embleton village and Christon Bank subject to compliance with other policies in the Neighbourhood Plan and the Local Plan.
+The provision of new community facilities, including recreational facilities will be supported subject to compliance with other policies in the Neighbourhood Plan and the development plan.